War as the new normal Unable to achieve victory in Ukraine, Putin must perpetuate and routinize the war to stay in power

 But interminable “difficulties” have their upside.
 In the picture that Putin is painting for the Russian public, the war becomes a link between the state and society.
 It has no cost at all to the public itself.
 No one has to pay for it, and the losses are carefully kept out of sight.
 Putin wants Russians to believe that society only stands to gain from the invasion, which leads to the creation of new jobs, gainful employment, social mobility, and ultimately stability.
 War means regular vacation time: you go to “work” in the combat zone, you take a break, you go back, all in an orderly, respectable fashion.
 If anyone dies or comes back disabled, the state has special care in store.
 It’ll all be paid for, and the new recruits, who will replace those already killed, should be well-funded from the start.

 War is also profitable.
-The Kremlin is encouraging Russians to seize the economic opportunities created by the sanctions and by the mass exodus of foreign countries from the Russian market.
+The Kremlin is encouraging Russians to seize the economic opportunities created by the sanctions and by the mass exodus of foreign companies from the Russian market.
 Business must, in turn, subsidize the state’s militarization.
 What Putin doesn’t say is that, over time, corporations and individuals alike will have to increase payments to support the state’s military ambitions.
 If there’s one thing that years of diminishing real incomes have taught Russia’s president, it’s that hardly anyone will notice if the whole population at once gets poorer.
 (Those who don’t get poorer — the very rich Russians — hardly ever come into contact with everyday people.)

 Putin’s main domestic allies are not, in fact, members of the military or the security apparatus.
 His vital collaborators are the civilian technocrats in charge of the social and economic spheres.